Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Conclusions and discussion

 \subsection{Future work}

 Our investigation lays groundwork and provides a point of comparison for the study of more complicated adaptive-confidence mechanisms in BCMs.
-Future investigations of adaptive-confidence BCMs include establishing additional theoretical guarantees, examining and validating such BCMs in sociological contexts, and generalizing such models in various ways.
+Future investigations of adaptive-confidence BCMs include establishing additional theoretical guarantees, examining and validating such BCMs in sociological contexts, and generalizing these models in various ways.

 It is worthwhile to further explore the theoretical guarantees of our adaptive-confidence BCMs.
-We showed (see \cref{thm:effgraph_DW}) that the effective graph for our adaptive-confidence DW model, almost surely, eventually only has edges between nodes in the same final opinion cluster.
-However, unlike for our adaptive-confidence HK model (see \cref{thm:effgraph_HK}), we did not prove any guarantee that the effective graph is eventually constant (not even almost surely).
-Further theoretical analysis of our adaptive-confidence DW model can help strengthen knowledge of the model's properties, including those of the limiting behavior of the effective graph.
+We showed (see \cref{thm:effgraph_DW}) that, almost surely, the effective graph in our adaptive-confidence DW model eventually only has edges between nodes in the same limit opinion cluster.
+However, unlike for our adaptive-confidence HK model (see \cref{thm:effgraph_HK}), we did not prove any guarantee that the effective graph of our adaptive-confidence DW model is eventually constant (not even almost surely).
+Further theoretical analysis of our adaptive-confidence DW model can help strengthen knowledge of its properties, including the structural properties of the limit effective graphs.

-It is also relevant to analytically and numerically study the conditions under which our BCMs achieve consensus and when they achieve different forms of consensus.
-In our numerical simulations of our adaptive-confidence BCMs, when $\delta < 1$, some adjacent nodes in the same final opinion cluster are eventually unable to influence each other.
-One can explore this behavior of our BCMs and determine how the model parameters influence the existence of edges between adjacent nodes with the same limiting opinion in limiting effective graphs.
+It is also relevant to analytically and numerically study the mutual receptiveness of nodes in our BCMs when they reach a consensus state.
+In our numerical simulations of our adaptive-confidence BCMs, when the confidence-decrease parameter $\delta < 1$, some adjacent nodes in the same final opinion cluster eventually are not receptive to each other.
+More specifically, our numerical simulations suggest that some adjacent nodes can converge to the same limit opinion without having an edge between them in the limit effective graph.
+One can explore this behavior of our BCMs and determine how the model parameters influence the existence of edges between adjacent nodes with the same limit opinion in limit effective graphs.
+It is also interesting to examine the effects of different initial conditions.
+In our simulations, we observed for uniformly distributed initial opinions that our adaptive-confidence BCMs yield fewer major opinion clusters than the corresponding baseline models.
+It is worth exploring whether or not this is also the case when different network communities have different initial opinion distributions.